20+ Best Things to Do on the Toronto Islands: A Local Guide

 You can bring your own bike on the ferry for no extra cost, or rent one once you arrive.
 Bike rentals – including tandem bikes – are available near the pier on Centre Island, and they’re great if you want a fun way to cover more ground without tiring the kids out.

-It’s a laid-back way to see the beaches, lagoons, and quieter parts of the islands – just be ready to stop often for photos (and ice cream).
+With so many places to visit on the islands, cycling is a laid-back way to explore the beaches, lagoons, and quieter parts of the islands – just be ready to stop often for photos (and ice cream).

 Bike Share on the Toronto Islands – An Added Bonus